-In this blog, Beverly Hills plastic surgeon, Dr. Tim Neavin, discusses the trend of turkeys across the country wobbling into plastic surgeon’s offices just weeks prior to Thanksgiving requesting body altering surgery to look more like chickens to save their necks from the butcher’s block.
+Turkeys across the country are wobbling into plastic surgeon’s offices just weeks prior to Thanksgiving requesting body altering surgery to look more like chickens.
+They’re attempting to to save their necks from the butcher’s block.